 Pro forma financial information

 Pro forma financial information is common in registration statements.
-Pro forma financial information is financial data that is meant to reflect the anticipated effects of major events like an acquisition or a stock offering on a company’s financial statements.
+Pro forma financial information is financial data that is meant to reflect the anticipated effects of major events such as an acquisition or a stock offering on a company’s financial statements.
 Because pro forma information requires estimation and judgment, it is an area of focus for the SEC.
 Management should determine if their registration statements will require pro forma information and plan accordingly to ensure their pro forma information complies with Article 11 of Regulation S-X.

 Predecessor entity information

-Many IPOs involve companies that have gone, or will go (prior to their IPO) through complex transactions such as multiple-step acquisitions or carve-outs.
+Many IPOs involve companies that have gone or will go (prior to their IPO) through complex transactions such as multiple-step acquisitions or carve-outs.
 Under these circumstances it is important that companies correctly identify which of the entities involved in the transactions qualifies as a predecessor entity as defined by Rule 405 of Regulation C. As part of the registration statements, the registrant will be required to provide the same information regarding predecessor companies that they are required to provide for themselves.

 Non-GAAP financial measures